raja-baz/pebble-watchfaces/README.md

 Pebble Watchfaces
 =================

-So far I only have one watchface in here -- A modification to the simplicity watchface to better suit my needs
+There are 2 watchfaces in this repo

+## Simplicity 2

-I like having an AM/PM display when I set my clock on 12-hr mode.
-Also, the delay between switching to the clock and the date/time appearing was really annoying.
-So I fixed that.
+A variation on the simplicity watchface that has an AM/PM display in 12-hr mode.
+Also, removed the delay when first switching watch and before the time is actually displayed.

+## Fuzzy Time Arabic

+Exactly what the name says, except that the form of arabic it uses is actually the Lebanese way of telling time and it uses transliteration instead of an actual arabic font.